La vérité sur la lumière artificielle

 How Full Spectrum Light Bulbs Compare to Natural Sunlight

 In reality, there’s no such thing as a light bulb that can simulate natural sunlight; it’s simply beyond the laws of physics.
 The graph below is a spectrograph of the light produced by the sun at noon on a cloudless day.
 There’s an incredible amount of EM waves present in high intensities.
-When the term “full spectrum” was first coined, it loosely referred to the light represented by this spectrograph.

 For decades, independent testing labs have measured so-called full spectrum bulbs and found little to no difference between their output and that of ordinary bulbs.
 Most bulbs marketed for birds that claim to be full spectrum with both UVA and UVB (and are generally two to three times more expensive) are actually selling the same bulb you can purchase at Walmart for $2.
 The graphs below are two samples that compare “full spectrum” light bulbs to sunlight.